French president, in West Bank, urges Israeli settlement halt

 More than 500,000 Israelis live in the West Bank and East Jerusalem alongside 2.5 million Palestinians.
 Israeli cites historical and Biblical links to those areas.

-Most countries consider the settlements Israel has built on land it captured in the 1967 Middle East war to be illegal.
+Most countries consider the settlements Israel has built on land it captured in the 1967 Middle East war as illegal.

 (Additional reporting by Noah Browning and Crispian Balmer, Editing by Jeffrey Heller and Angus MacSwan)